Linearized heat semigroups on Finsler measure spaces and some applications: Abstract

 \section{Abstract}

 It is known that the Finsler heat flow is a nonlinear flow.
-This leads to the study of the linearized heat semigroup for the Finsler heat flow.
-In this paper, we first study its properties.
-By means of the linearized heat semigroup, we give two different kinds of generalized Li-Yau's inequalities for the positive solutions to the heat equation on $n$-dimensional complete Finsler measure spaces with Ric$_N\geq K$ for some $N\in [n, \infty)$ and $K\in \mathbb R$.
-These inequalities almost recover all known Li-Yau's type inequalities on complete Finsler and Riemannian manifolds with lower Ricci curvature bounds.
-In particular, we obtain some new Li-Yau's type inequalities on complete Finsler and Riemannian measure spaces both in negative and positive Ricci curvature.
-As applications, we obtain two generalized Harnack inequalities.
-Finally we give several equivalent characterizations of Ric$_\infty\geq K (K\in \mathbb R)$ by the linearized heat semigroup approach and their applications.
+This leads to the study of linearized heat semigroups for the Finsler heat flow.
+In this paper, we give the properties of linearized heat semigroups and prove that the semigroup is conservative on complete Finsler measure spaces $(M, F, m)$ with weighted Ricci curvature Ric$_N$ bounded from below.
+As applications, we give new proofs of Li-Yau's inequalities established in \cite{Xia2} and \cite{OS2} respectively in the compact case and extend them to the complete Finsler measure spaces with Ric$_N\geq K$ for $K\in \mathbb R$.
+Finally we give several equivalent characterizations of Ric$_\infty\geq K (K\in \mathbb R)$ via the linearized heat semigroup approach and their applications.

 { {\it MSC 2020: }}53C60; 58J35; 58J60.